 See our Fees and funding page for more information.

-No. The ICCA provides its Bar Course on a not-for-profit basis and ensures that the cost to all students is maintained at the lowest sustainable level.
+The ICCA provides its Bar Course on a not-for-profit basis and ensures that the cost to all students is maintained at the lowest sustainable level.

 No. Applying for a place on or registration on the Bar Course of the ICCA confers no advantage (in comparison to any other Authorised Education and Training Organisation) in relation to Inns’ scholarships or awards, Inns’ membership, Qualifying Sessions or Call to the Bar.